 FALL 2019 CC Semester in Latin America

 The CC in Latin America program offers students a unique multidisciplinary experience abroad.
-It will provide immersion into the Argentine and Chilean cultures through CC courses taught entirely in Spanish, in the block plan, by CC faculty from different academic disciplines.
-CCLA 2018 focuses on Southern Cone history, cultural manifestations, and contemporary politics, and is support by the reputable Institute for Study Abroad (IFSA-Butler) in their newest student service platform in Latin America.
+It will provide immersion into the Chilean and Argentine cultures in the block plan, with CC faculty from different academic disciplines.
+CCLA FALL 2019 focuses on Southern Cone history and culture, immigration and critical approaches to Latin American and Borderlands studies.